New Testament Survey: The Book Of Philippians

 - There are a number of things that point to this being the last of the four written, likely well after the first three, and near the end of his Roman imprisonment:

-1. We know that some considerable time must have elapsed after Paul’s arrival at Rome before he could have written this Epistle; for the news of his arrival had been carried to Philippi and a contribution to his needs had been raised among his friends there, and Epaphroditus had carried it to Rome.
-In Rome, Epaphroditus had become seriously sick and the news of this sickness had been carried back to Philippi and the Philippians had sent back a message of sympathy to him.
-At least four trips between Rome and Philippi are thus indicated, and there are intervals of greater or less length between them.
-The distance between the two cities was some 700 miles.
-There were many making the trip at all times, but the journey would occupy a month at least, and the four journeys suggested in the Epistle were not in direct succession.
+1. News of his arrival had been carried to Philippi, a contribution to his needs had been raised among his friends there, and Epaphroditus had carried it to Rome.
+In Rome, Epaphroditus had become seriously sick, and the news of this sickness had been carried back to Philippi, with the Philippians sending back a message of sympathy to him.
+Therefore, at least four trips between Rome and Philippi are indicated (and there was obviously some period of time between each trip).
+The distance between the two cities was around 800 miles.
+This journey would take at least a month (many made this journey).>/p>

-2. Paul says that through him Christ had become known throughout the whole praetorian guard (Phil 1:13).
-It must have taken some time for this to become possible.
+2. Paul says that through him Christ had become known “to the whole praetorian guard” (Phil 1:13).
+This would have taken some time.

-3. The conditions outside the prison, where Christ was being preached, by some in a spirit of love, and by others in a spirit of faction, cannot be located in the earliest months of Paul’s sojourn in Rome (Phil 1:15-17).
-They must belong to a time when Christianity had developed in the city and parties had been formed in the church.
+3. Outside of his prison, Paul speaks of Christ being “preached” by some from “goodwill,” and others from “envy and strife.”
+This is not found in the earliest months of Paul’s time in Rome (Phil 1:15-17).
+This must belong to a time when Christianity had developed in the city, and parties had been formed in the church.

-4. Luke was well known at Philippi, yet he sends no salutation to the Philippians in this Epistle.
-He surely would have done so if he had been with Paul at the time of its writing.
-He was with the apostle when he wrote to the Colossians, and so was Demas (Col 4:14).
-In this Epistle, Paul promises to send Timothy to Philippi, and says, “I have no man likeminded, who will care truly for your state” (Phil 2:20).
+4. Luke did not send a greeting to the Philippians as he had done previously in (Col 4:14), and (Phile 1:24).
+If he was with Paul, it seems likely he would have sent a greeting, since he was well known to those in Philippi.
+In (Phil 2:19-20), Paul promises to send Timothy to Philippi, and says, “I have no man likeminded, who will care truly for your state.”
 This must mean that Aristarchus, Demas, and Luke were all gone.
 They had all been with him when he wrote the other Epistles.

 - The church at Philippi.